conan1.jpg

 Grit

 Grit controls your stamina pool.
 Stamina governs how many attacks you can chain, how far you can sprint, and how often you can dodge.
-Running out of stamina mid-fight is a death sentence in most encounters, so Grit is another stat that benefits every build at some level, even if it's not your primary focus.
+Running out of stamina mid-fight is a death sentence in most encounters, so Grit benefits every build at some level, even if it's not your primary focus.

 Expertise